 Broadly speaking, all individuals have an inheritance tax threshold up to which there is no liability or tax to be paid on.
 If a person's estate on death is above this level, there will be a potential tax of 40% paid on the amount above the threshold.

-For more information visit the Inheritance Tax section on gov.uk.
+For more information visit the Inheritance Tax Section on gov.uk.

-* Average house prices obtained for Feb 2017 using gov.uk HPI tool.
+* Average house prices obtained for Feb 2021 using gov.uk HPI tool.

 There are also a number of other benefits to writing your policy in trust.
 The money paid out from the life insurance will not have to go through probate, which can be a slow process.
 This means that your dependants should have access to it much faster after you die.
 Another benefit in some cases, is that writing a policy in trust gives the policyholder greater control over the payout.
-For example, the policyholder may not want the money to be released from the trust until dependant children reach a specified age, when the policyholder feels that they will be responsible enough to handle the money.
+For example, the policyholder may not want the money to be released from the trust until dependent children reach a specified age, when the policyholder feels that they will be responsible enough to handle the money.